Work with layers in draw.io

 Click on Add Layer (+) in the Layers dialog to add a new layer

-Duplicate a layer: Select the layer you want to duplicate, then click on Duplicate in the Layers dialog (a + in a box with a shadow).
+Duplicate a layer: Select the layer you want to duplicate, then click on the Layers menu (three horizontal lines) and select Current Layer > Duplicate.

-Select a layer then click on Duplicate (+ in a box) in the Layers dialog to duplicate it
+Select a layer then click on Duplicate (overlapping box) in the Layers dialog to duplicate it

 Back to top